simonhw/gardening-services/README.md

 ![Website Footer](docs/images/readme/footer-desktop.png)

 ### The Homepage
 The homepage contains two sections: a general introduction and a services overview.
 A heading welcomes the user with a smaller muted heading below it, communicating that the business is local and specialises in garden care.
 An image of a smartly dressed mature man holding a leaf is displayed next to the introduction.
 This gives the user a sense that the business offers experience and knowledge.
-The services sub-heading lists the location covered by the business so that the user understands without having to navigate further through the website if they can avail of The Garden Path's services.
-An image of a man driving a ride-on lawnmower is shown next to the summary of service, and a button which links to the service page is displayed underneath.
+The services sub-heading lists the locations covered by the business so that the user understands if they can avail of The Garden Path's services without having to navigate further through the website.
+An image of a man driving a ride-on lawnmower is shown next to the summary of services, and a button which links to the services page is displayed underneath.

 ![The website' homepage](docs/images/readme/content-desktop.png)

 ### The About Page
 Three distinct sections are displayed on the About page.
-- The first is a short statement about the business following by a paragraph on the founding of the business by the fictional Dermot Murphy.
+- The first is a short statement about the business followed by a paragraph on the founding of the business by the fictional Dermot Murphy.
 This history instills a sense of trust and customer care in the user as they think of The Garden Path as one that started as a local business run by someone passionate about their work that has become successful and increased in size.
 A picture of "Dermot" amongst vegetation reading from a tablet makes the user think of the business as one with good attention to detail.

     ![Our Story section of About Us page](docs/images/readme/about-story.png)